Lake Turkana: Anthropology

 Many language groups are represented in the area around Lake Turkana, which is evidence for numerous migrations of diverse people over thousands of years.
 The current language groups include at least three separate subgroups of the Nilotic (Nilo-Saharan) and Cushitic (Afro-Asiatic) language families, which have further subdivided into more than 12 languages surrounding the lake today.
 In the early Holocene (during the Holocene Climatic Optimum), lake levels were high and fishing and foraging were the primary subsistence economies.
 This was mostly supplanted by animal-based agriculture by 5000 years ago, when the lake level was in a period of rapid fluctuation.
 During the later Holocene, human responses to climatic changes included intensive fishing when lake level was high and a shift to cattle herding when the level dropped.
 Megalithic graves are found widely distributed on the lake shores and appear to correspond to the period when domesticated animals were first introduced to the region about 5000 years ago, while later, the dead were buried in small grave cairns.
 People who live in the region today commonly practice mixed subsistence, switching between hunting, fishing and animal herding based on what is feasible in a given year.
 However, the construction of infrastructure like Christian missionary stations, energy extraction (wind, oil) and NGO aid distribution points have made the region more connected to and dependent on outside resources for subsistence.
 Traditional modes of subsistence like pastoralism and fishing are now supplemented by the cash-based economy.

 Wind power

 The Lake Turkana Wind Power consortium (LTWP) plans to provide 310 MW of power to Kenya's national electricity grid by tapping the unique wind conditions around the lake.
 The plan calls for 365 wind turbines, each with a nameplate capacity of 850 kilowatts.
 As of October 2016 155 turbines had been installed with completion expected in 2017.
 It will be the largest wind power project in Africa.

+Full commercial operation achieved in March 2019.
+100% Capacity Factor (meaning full 310 MW generated) achieved in March 2021.